 and direct you to services or individuals who might have similar experiences.

 Some colleges and universities are involved with formal mentoring programs specifically designed for veterans, while others have their own programs unique to their universities.
 Columbia Southern University

-advisors, for example, will proactively reach out to students to check in, and help solve problems before they begin.
-In any case, whether they are called mentors or advisors, or something else entirely, offering veterans individual, one-on-one support helps make the transition to college go more smoothly, and improves both academic performance and graduate rates.
+advisors, for example, will proactively reach out to students to check in and help solve problems before they begin.
+In any case, whether they are called mentors, advisors or something else entirely, offering veterans individual, one-on-one support helps make the transition to college go more smoothly and improves both academic performance and graduate rates.
 To learn more about how Columbia Southern University can help you reach your educational goals after the military, visit ColumbiaSouthern.edu/Military